killdash9/MacClam/README.md

 * Sets up regular signature updates and full scans in crontab
 * Updates clamd signatures
 * Starts active monitoring services clamd and fswatch if not already running
-* Registers live monitoring to run on startup (also done in crontab)
+* Sets active monitoring to run on startup (also done in crontab)
 * If run from a terminal, it will show any current scanning activity

 `./MacClam.sh /path/file_or_directory ...`